snowflakedb/connectors-native-sdk/connectors-native-sdk-java/README.md

 * General feature layer - the name of the feature
 * API layer - entry points to the functionality like views and procedures
 * Custom implementation layers - in case of procedure the SDK provides the mechanism to override the default behavior of the procedure by implementing callback procedures from the default main procedure  or overriding the whole main procedure.
-* Service layer - consists of Java classes that help in executing the procedure logic
+* Service layer - consists of Java classes that help with the procedure logic execution
 * Data Access APIs layer - consists of Java classes that serve as repositories for appropriate tables
 * Tables layer - consists of tables that store the data used/required by the functionality